This vegan Victoria sponge cake is so easy to make with NO weird ingredients! A light and fluffy sponge piled with jam and buttercream.

 - 150 g dairy-free block margarine

 - strawberry or raspberry jam

-- In a food mixer, beat the margarine and sugar together for 3-4 minutes, (yes, really!), until pale and fluffy.
+- In a food mixer, beat the margarine and sugar together for 2-3 minutes until pale and fluffy.

-- Divide the mixture between the two tins, and bake for 15-20 minutes until an inserted skewer or knife comes out clean.
-Then remove from the oven and turn out onto a cooling rack.
+- Divide the mixture between the two tins, and bake for 20-22 minutes until an inserted skewer or knife comes out clean.
+Rremove from the oven and turn out onto a cooling rack.

-- To make the buttercream, just beat the margarine, icing sugar and lemon zest in a food mixer for 3-4 minutes until very light and fluffy.
+- Beat the margarine and icing sugar in a food mixer for 3-4 minutes until very light and fluffy.

-- When the cakes are completely cool, (a few hours at least), smother the top of one with plenty of jam, then smother the buttercream over the bottom of the other cake.
-Carefully sandwich them together, then sprinkle the top of the cake liberally with icing sugar.
+- When the cakes are completely cool, (a few hours at least), smother the bottom layer with plenty of jam.

 For more vegan baking inspiration check out these recipes from blogger friends: